sk3106/NodeRP/README.md

 NodeRP is a simple RP framework for FiveM written in JavaScript/NodeJS.
 It stores data in a MySQL Database and also has support for discord webhooks (look below for a full list of features).
 I have a small amount of time available in which I can develop this due to studies and work etc so there might be a delay in development sometimes.
 Contributions are welcomed no matter how small it is.

 ## Features
+- Easy to use API
+- Everything can be configured in config.js and Database
 - Data handling(saving and loading data from the Database)
 - Logging through Discord Webhooks
+- Language Localization
 - Basic admin features
 - Basic Jobs
 - Basic Properties
 - Basic Shops/Businesses
+- Basic vehicle system
 - Commands can be added easily
 - Graphical interface for menus, dialogs etc
 - Support for creating addon resources